-- To teach children to understand the complexity of people’s lives, the process of change, the diversity of societies and relationships between different groups, as well as their own identity and the challenges of their time.
+- To teach children to understand the complexity of people’s lives, the process of change, the diversity of societies and relationships between different groups, as well as their own identity and the challenges of their time

-- Be confident to ask questions, take risks and extend their scientific knowledge.
-This is enabled by positive relationships and nurture.
+- Be confident to ask questions, take risks and extend their knowledge.

 We implement History through: